Andrea joined the ABC11 Eyewitness News Team in June 2014 as a general assignment reporter and soon began serving as a fill-in anchor.

 Since coming to ABC11, Andrea has covered multiple breaking news stories including the Charlottesville protests, the Charleston church shooting, the 2016 presidential campaigns, Hurricanes Arthur and Maria that impacted the Carolina coast, and the aftermath of the historic downtown Raleigh fire.

 Andrea's North Carolina roots run deep.
-She comes to the Triangle from WNCT-TV (CBS) in Greenville, NC where she spent four years covering the news "Down East."
-In the beginning, Andrea was out in the field, reporting a wide array of stories including a double murder trial, Hurricane Irene ravaging much of eastern North Carolina, and holding lawmakers accountable for state budget cuts to education.
+She came to the Triangle from WNCT-TV (CBS) in Greenville, NC where she spent four years covering the news "Down East."
+Andrea spent two of those years as WNCT's morning anchor and noon anchor, producer.